alex-laycalvert/flashcards.nvim/README.md

 ## TODO

-- [ ] Show a confirm window before deleting subjects/cards
+- Show a confirm window before deleting subjects/cards
-- [ ] Delete card from flashcards
-- [ ] Edit flashcard term and def while viewing cards
-- [ ] Browse all cards in subject
+- Browse all cards in subject
-- [ ] Documentation
+- Documentation
-- [ ] Format text on flashcard so it doesn't wrap mid-word
+- Format text on flashcard so it doesn't wrap mid-word

 ## Installing